Lee Mylne shares some great Aussie road trip resources.

-Barbara dreams of hitting the road for a great Aussie road trip, but she’s uncertain if a driving holiday is ‘her thing’.
+Barbara thinks hitting the road for a great Aussie road trip might be the safest way to travel once social distancing stops, but she’s uncertain if a driving holiday is ‘her thing’.
 She asks Lee Mylne for some tips to help her decide.

-It’s the great Aussie dream to hit the road and travel, and while I’m quite keen on such a thing, I’m worried that once I get on the road, I’ll decide it’s not for me.
+It’s the great Aussie dream to hit the road and travel, and my husband and I are thinking that might be the way to go as soon as we can get out of this lockdown.
+While I’m quite keen on such a thing, I’m worried that once I get on the road, I’ll decide it’s not for me.
 Are there groups or classes I can join to get a feel for what’s involved?

 I think you’re wise to think hard about this before you set off on the great Aussie road trip, Barbara, because the truth is that, although thousands of people do it each year, an extended road trip is not going to be for everyone.